glouw/ctl/README.md

 To generate performance graphs, run:

     sh gen_images.sh
+    # Graphing requires python3 and the Plotly family of libraries via pip3.

 To do all of the above in one step, run:

     ./all.sh

-For debugging purposes, a container templated to type `int` can be outputted to `stdout` by running make on the container name, eg:
+For maintaining CTL, a container templated to type `int` can be outputted to `stdout` by running make on the container name, eg:

+    make deq
+    make lst
+    make pqu
+    make que
     make set
+    make stk
+    make str
     make vec

-    make lst

-    etc.

-Graphing requires python3 and the Plotly family of libraries via pip3.

 ## Acknowledgements